-The band structure for 2H-NbS$_2$ was calculated using the Quantum ESPRESSO Density Functional Theory (DFT) package\cite{Giannozzi2009, Giannozzi2017}.
-The kinetic energy cutoff of 70-80 Ry for wavefunctions and the kinetic energy cutoff of 500-600 Ry for the charge density and potentials was used.
-The ultrasoft pseudopotentials are from pslibrary\cite{DalCorso2014} based on Perdew-Burke-Ernzerhof exchange-correlation functional\cite{Perdew1996}.
-The Fermi-energy discontinuity is smeared as proposed by Marzari-Vanderbilt\cite{Marzari1999} with broadening of 0.005-0.01 Ry.
-Several different DFT calculations were conducted using the DFT-optimized crystal structure unless otherwise stated.
-For the pristine NbS$_2$, the DFT optimized crystal lattice parameters are found to be a$_0$ = 3.349 \AA \phantom{ }and c$_0$ = 13.495 \AA, with the vertical position of Sulphur atom at z = 0.133.
+The band structure for 2H-NbS$_2$ was calculated using the Quantum ESPRESSO Density Functional Theory (DFT) package \cite{Giannozzi2009, Giannozzi2017}.
+We use the kinetic energy cutoff of 70-80 Ry for wavefunctions and 500-600 Ry for charge density and potentials.
+The ultrasoft pseudopotentials are from pslibrary \cite{DalCorso2014} based on Perdew-Burke-Ernzerhof exchange-correlation functional \cite{Perdew1996}.
+The Fermi-energy discontinuity is smeared as proposed by Marzari-Vanderbilt \cite{Marzari1999} with broadening of 0.005-0.01 Ry.
+We made several different DFT calculations, where the DFT-optimized crystal structure was used, unless otherwise stated.
+For the pristine NbS$_2$, the DFT optimized crystal lattice parameters are found to be a$_0$ = 3.349 \AA \phantom{ }and c$_0$ = 13.495 \AA, with the vertical position of sulphur atom at z = 0.133.
 The DFT optimized crystal lattice parameters for antiferromagnetically ordered Co$_{1/3}$NbS$_2$, with orthorhombic unit cell, are a$_1$ = 5.792 \AA, b$_1$ = 10.032 \AA (= a$_1\sqrt{3})$ and c$_1$ = 12.199 \AA \cite{Popcevic2019}.
-The crystal parameters for calculation of NbS$_2$ with 2/3 extra electrons per Nb atom are inferred from DFT optimized antiferromagnetically ordered Co$_{1/3}$NbS$_2$ crystal parameters, a$_2$ = 3.344 \AA (= a$_1/\sqrt{3})$ and c$_2$ = 12.199 \AA (= c$_1$) with vertical Sulphur position z = 0.123\cite{Popcevic2019}.
-The k-point mesh of $20\times20\times8$ in the Brillouin zone was used with no shift.
+The crystal parameters for calculation of NbS$_2$ with 2/3 extra electrons per Nb atom are inferred from DFT optimized antiferromagnetically ordered Co$_{1/3}$NbS$_2$ crystal parameters, a$_2$ = 3.344 \AA (= a$_1/\sqrt{3})$ and c$_2$ = 12.199 \AA (= c$_1$) with vertical sulphur position z = 0.123 \cite{Popcevic2019}.
+We use the k-point mesh of $20\times20\times8$ for the Brillouin zone, without shift.